-\begin{pr} The conditions \re{res1}-\re{res3} are criterions of uniqueness breakdown for the Dirichlet problem \re{SE},\re{NDP} in corresponding cases \re{par13}-\re{par a2} of the biquadratic curve in a canonical form.
-The solutions are understood in modificed setting \re{MHDP} of the Dirichlet problem and for the cases of bounded curve $C\,-$ in classical setting \re{UHDP}.
-Under the condition there is a denumerable set of linear independed analytical solutions of the homogeneous Dirichlet problem. \end{pr}
+\begin{pr} The conditions \re{res1}-\re{res3} are criteria of uniqueness breakdown for the Dirichlet problem \re{SE},\re{NDP} in the corresponding cases \re{par13}-\re{par a2} of the biquadratic curve in a canonical form.
+The solutions are understood in the modified setting \re{MHDP} of the Dirichlet problem, and for cases of the bounded curve $C\,-$ in the classical setting \re{UHDP}.
+Under the condition, there is a denumerable set of linearly independed analytical solutions of the homogeneous Dirichlet problem. \end{pr}

-Now we can consider the problem: what is the most general class of the even periodic functions $\phi(z)$ with the property \re{mult_prop}?
+Now we can consider the problem: what is the most general class of even periodic functions $\phi(z)$ with the property \re{mult_prop}?
 This problem has solved by Ritt in 1922 \cite{Ritt1}.
-The list of possible such functions includes two generic cases:
+The list of such possible functions includes two generic cases: